sjdv1982/seamless/seamless-towards-02.md

 "ctx.c = ctx.a + ctx.b" will normally create ctx.c as an operator_add object.
 This object will be stored in the data dict.
 A Silk context has a single "big high-level macro" to generate a mid-level graph.
+(UPDATE: or simply manipulate the graph directly using high-level API...)
 This is done by the top-level context (may invoke subcontexts recursively) It is done again and again whenever a new cell/context/... is added or removed.
-(Not when the value is changed, though, unless there is a high-level macro connected to it)
+(Not when the value is changed, though, unless there is a high-level macro connected to it
+  UPDATE: not even then.
+A high-level macro is nothing but a macro that returns a mid-level graph structure.
+  The default language is the Python-Seamless high-level API, but it can be any language)

 Macros
 High-level macros use the high-level API and generate a high-level context.
+(UPDATE: or a mid-level graph structure!)
 Low-level macros use the low-level (direct-mode) API and generate a low-level context.
   They can be embedded in the mid-level graph (specifying Python as the language) Some high-level contexts can be configured as *libraries*: